-Plus500 and Pepperstone are leading online brokers in 2021 with impressive trading experiences.
+Plus500 and Pepperstone are leading online brokers with impressive trading experiences.
 Plus500 has many funding options and a minimum deposit fee of US$100.
 It is a trustworthy broker with licenses from the ASIC, MAS, and FCA.
 We recommend it for professional traders because of its limited research and educational tools.

 |Regulation||FCA, ASIC, CySEC, FSCA, FMA, MAS, FSA||ASIC, FCA, DFSA|

 |Tradable Assets||Forex, Commodities, Individual shares, ETFs, Options, Cryptocurrencies.||Indices, Shares Forex, Commodities, cryptocurrencies, CFDs|

 Pepperstone is a leading CFD and forex broker with trustworthy customer service.
 It has a transparent account opening process and fees policy.
 Pepperstone has top-tier licenses from the FCA, ASIC, and DFSA.
 We recommend it for traders at all levels, from casual to professional.

 Both brokers have strengths and weaknesses.
 This article discusses the differences between Plus500 and Pepperstone.

 Top findings from the Plus500 vs. Pepperstone review: